d-toups/bookstore-database-sql/README.md

 ## How to Use
 1. Run `schema/01_create_schema.sql` to create the database tables
 2. Run `inserts/01_insert_data.sql` to populate sample data
-3. Explore the analytical queries in the `queries/` folder
+3. Explore the basic queries in the `queries/` folder
 4. Explore the [Data Dictionary](docs/data_dictionary.md)

 ## ERD